allindeveloper/mybmi/README.md

 ## Getting Help

-We love to hear from you so if you have questions, comments or find a bug in the project, let us know!
+I'll love to hear from you so if you have questions, comments or find a bug in the project, let me know!
 You can either:

 - Open an issue on this repository
 - Tweet at me!
 We're [@allindeveloper](https://twitter.com/allindeveloper) on Twitter